Atlantic County faces possible recount of 143,000 paper ballots

 There will be a random drawing, and batch numbers will be pulled for 2% of the batches — that’s about 14 batches of the roughly 700 — which will be hand counted to make sure the results are the same as the machine results, she said.

+Election officials in the region expect to certify the results of the Nov.
+3 election Friday…

 Originally, boards had until Dec.
 4 to finish audits, but Gov. Phil Murphy extended the deadline to Dec.
-11, officials said.
+11.

-The audit may also continue on Tuesday at 5:30 p.m. if additional time is needed.
+The audit may continue Tuesday at 5:30 p.m. if additional time is needed.

 Contact: 609-272-7219